 BARRE FINGER EXERCISE – go up and down your fret board for 2 minutes every time you pick up your uke.
 Do this for a minute or two.
 STOP on each fret and run your RIGHT THUMB up and down the strings.
 Eventually, each string will make a pure musical tone.
 Remember to turn your barring finger toward the sound hole and extend the tip over the top of the neck.

 The no pain, no gain axiom is a myth.
 If your fingers hurt, STOP PLAY.
 Give your fingers a good shake.
 Do the Vulcan Stretch and knuckle Pull.

 If you start to play again and your fingers still hurt; STOP PLAYING.
 Give you fingers and muscles a good rest.

 WEBSITE OF THE WEEK: x

-Please check out some of Mike’s tutorial’s – He was (since I wrote this the first time Uncle Mike is strumming somewhere else) he is/was a terrific instructor and patient teacher.
+Please check out some of Mike’s tutorial’s – Since I wrote this Uncle Mike is strumming somewhere else, He was a terrific instructor and patient teacher.

 See you next week, Tuck